A simple guide to UK VAT rates for businesses

 Practical tips for managing VAT

-- Check your product classifications regularly to make sure the correct VAT rate is applied.
-Misclassifying items can cost money.
+- Verify product classifications regularly to ensure the correct rates are applied.

 How VAT affects pricing and profit